 - Despite Washington State’s open carry laws and concealed carry laws, public employers may restrict an employee’s possession of a lawful firearm while at their workplace.

-- Some cities (like Seattle) have passed ordinances requiring that firearms be safely stored when not being carried to prevent children or others from gaining access to them.
+- Firearms must be safely stored when not being carried to prevent children or individuals that you know are not allowed to have firearms from gaining access to them.